ropensci-training/workshops-norwich-2013-09/README.md

 ## License
 <a rel="license" href="http://creativecommons.org/licenses/by/2.0/">Creative Commons Attribution 2.0 Generic License</a>.
+Many thanks to [Hadley Wickham](http://had.co.nz/) for example datasets for plyr.